 contributions to purchase added years, or

-Additional Survivor Benefit Contributions (A S B C s).
+Additional Survivor Benefit Contributions (A S B Cs)

 then the additional contributions are deemed to have been paid.

-The M o D would deduct the employee contribution and any additional employee contributions from the reservist and pay those contributions, together with the employer contribution, directly over to the L G P S administering authority or to the A V C provider, as appropriate.
+The M o D would deduct the employee contribution and any additional employee contributions from the reservist and pay those contributions, together with the employer contribution, directly to the L G P S administering authority or to the A V C provider, as appropriate.

-Note that Any employer contributions to a S C A P C or S C A V C remain payable by the employer.
+Any employer contributions to an S C A P C or S C A V C remain payable by the employer.

 If the employer continues to pay the reservist some pay whilst they are on reserve forces service leave, that pay is non-pensionable.
 Neither employee nor employer contributions should be deducted.
 Any pay paid by the employer is not added into the person’s cumulative pensionable pay figure.
 Only A P P is added into the cumulative pensionable pay during a period of reserve forces leave.